rabstolaf/bwsys/06_golden-node-configuration.md

 <br/>`*headnode*:/home	/home	nfs	defaults	0	0` &mdash; where *headnode* is the headnode name
 <br/>`*headnode*:/opt 	/opt	nfs	defaults	0	0` &mdash; where *headnode* is the headnode name
 * `$ mount -av` &mdash; this will mount everything `/etc/fstab` and tell you what it did
-* You might have to log out and log back in to your golden node for this mounting to take effect
+* You might have to log out and log back in to your Golden Node for this mounting to take effect
 * Test if it worked by creating a file in your `/home` directory on your headnode and check if the file is there in `/home` directory on the Golden Node

 ## 4. NTP